doonze/EmbyUpdate/README.md

 Choose your distro by number or C to cancel update [?]:
 ```

 Next question default is no. You can just hit enter if you don't want to install beta versions.
-Enter y if you DO want to insall beta versions.
+Enter y if you DO want to install beta versions.

 ```
 Do you want to install the beta version? [y/N]